feroult/yawp/README.md

 The IdRef&lt;T&gt; brings a bit of innovation inside your POJOs.
 This class simplifies all underlying manipulation of Datastore Key mechanism and creates a type safe link beetween all your domain objects.

 To define the identity field of a domain object you need to declare an IdRef&lt;T&gt; annotated with @Id.
-Then you can use this identity as a reference from another domain object:
+Then you can use this identity as a reference from another domain object.

+Also, through the @ParentId annotation, IdRef exposes the Ancestor mechanism of the Datastore Key architecuture, leveraging it's strong consistency model when necessary:

 ```java
 @Endpoint(path = "/people")
 public class Person {